muhammad-ahsan/datasets/README.md

 # Datasets

-1. Large datasets mostly availabe as a release.
+1. Collection of zipped datasets
-1. Can be accessed through https://github.com/muhammad-ahsan/datasets/releases/tag/$VERSION.zip"